 What leaves are poisonous to Rabbits?

 Rhubarb and Tomato leaves should not be given to the rabbit.
-Feeding these leaves can be deadly to the rabbits.
+Feeding these leaves can be deadly to rabbits.

-Putting it all together, being a great snack it can provide not only diversity to the diet but also a great additional nutritional value.
+Putting it all together, being a great snack can provide not only diversity to the diet but also a great additional nutritional value.
 Bear in mind that the rabbit’s digestive system is delicate, feeding Rosemary in excess amount will cause many digestive problems.
 Use it only as an occasional treat, replace it with other healthier alternatives if the rabbit does not like the taste of it.